ROCm/rocSHMEM/docs/api/rma.rst

 .. cpp:function:: __device__ void rocshmem_ctx_putmem_nbi_wave(rocshmem_ctx_t ctx, void *dest, const void *source, size_t nelems, int pe)
 .. cpp:function:: __device__ void rocshmem_ctx_putmem_nbi_wg(rocshmem_ctx_t ctx, void *dest, const void *source, size_t nelems, int pe)

-    :param ctx:    Context with which to perform this operation
+    :param ctx:    Context with which to perform this operation.
-    :param dest:   Destination address; Must be an address on the symmetric heap
+    :param dest:   Destination address.
+Must be an address on the symmetric heap.
-    :param source: Source address; Must be an address on the symmetric heap
+    :param source: Source address.
+Must be an address on the symmetric heap.
-    :param nelems: Size of the transfer in bytes
+    :param nelems: Size of the transfer in bytes.
-    :param pe:     PE of the remote process
+    :param pe:     PE of the remote process.

-    :returns:      None
+    :returns:      None.

 **Description:**
-Writes contiguous data of nelems bytes from source on the calling PE to dest at pe.
+This routine writes contiguous data of ``nelems`` bytes from source on the calling PE to ``dest`` at ``pe``.

 ROCSHMEM_P
 ----------